Sometimes, navigating the college financial aid world can seem like learning a whole new language. We’re here to help translate.

 Year Round Pell

-The Consolidated Appropriations Act of 2017 allows you to receive the Federal Pell Grant up to 150 percent of your Pell Grant Scheduled Award.
+The Consolidated Appropriations Act of 2017 allows you to receive the Federal Pell Grant up to 150 percent of your Pell Grant Scheduled Offer.
 To be eligible for the additional Pell Grant funds, you must meet all general eligibility requirements to receive financial aid and be enrolled at least half-time (6 credits) in an eligible financial aid program.

 If you are planning to attend summer term and interested in Year Round Pell Grant and other financial aid eligibility, you should visit the Summer Financial Aid page to learn about additional requirements.